 What To Expect On Your First Presentation

-DD: Great.
-So let’s imagine for a moment we have an agent who is going to do Medicare Advantage.
-They’ve done all the AHIP and certification for the carriers you’re going to sell and they’ve got a lead program set up.
+DD: Let’s imagine we have an agent selling Medicare Advantage.
+They’ve done AHIP and certification for the carriers as well as a lead program set up.
 They’re running their very first presentation.

 What’s the experience like the first time they’re in the field?
 What can you tell an agent who’s going to get started in this business what they can expect on their first presentation?

-So you’re going to do the Medicare 101 presentation.
-Then you’re going to tell them, “Hey, option 1 or option 2.”
-Practice that because you’re going to want to know what the pros and cons are for 1 and what the pros and cons are for 2, and then at that point let them tell you what they want.
+Practice that because you’re going to want to know what the pros and cons are for 1 and what the pros and cons are for 2.
+At that point, let them tell you what they want.

 Once they’ve done that, you’re going to go on to step 3.
 Step 3 is narrowing down the plans that belong to that one option that they choose.
 You have to learn how to do that.

 You’re going to do the tech side of things you got to have all the provider links on your computer ready to go.
-You don’t want to be searching for the United Healthcare website and trying to figure out, “Okay, where do I go to do the search?”
-No, you have to have your homework done.
-You’ve got to know where to go find it.
+Have your homework done.
+You’ve got to know where to go find everything.

-It’s important you practice filling out the app before you have a client ready to sign.
-I think most of the carriers have an area where you can go in and fill out a sample app so you kind of get a feel for it, and that’s really it.
+Remember to practice filling out the app before you have a client ready to sign.
+Most carriers have an area where you can go in and fill out a sample app so you kind of get a feel for it.

 What To Look For In An Agency

 I think also having a database or a place where you can go to find answers to the questions you’ve got is important.
-So we’re creating that, we’re trying to make it easier.
-So we’ll have a Dropbox out there for them that they can go and access and pull documents from.
+That’s something we provide all our agents.

 Again, it’s your job as an agent to learn the product.
-I don’t want to teach product, but if you are stuck in a scenario I want to help you overcome the obstacle so that you can make the sale.
+I don’t want to teach product as there’s sufficient resources available to instruct you.
+But, if you are stuck in a scenario I want to help you overcome the obstacle so that you can make the sale.

 DD: And I’ll add just a throw-in, I think it’s important to clarify, the product knowledge is something that you will absolutely get in the process of doing all of the required testing and certifications.

-But the unique thing about Medicare Advantage is that you don’t get to sell a product unless you’ve really done a good job passing the requirements and meeting the standards of the carriers.
+The unique thing about selling Medicare Advantage is that you don’t get to sell a product unless you’ve passed tests and meet knowledge requirements.

-You’ll be in a room of other new agents out there and they’ll have training on their products, which I love going to because these products do change every year.
+You’ll be in a room of other new agents.
+They’ll have training on their products, which I love going to because these products do change every year.
 Even though I’m not required to go I go.

-So taking that initiative to go to these face-to-face meetings, going to the carrier kickoff meetings when new products are coming out for the following year is going to be extremely important for the agents.
-They’ve got to want to do this.
+Taking initiative to go to these face-to-face meetings, going to the carrier kickoff meetings when new products are coming out for the following year is vital for agents.

 Warning Signs Of A Bad Agency

-DD: So on the inverse of the question of what to look for in an agency, what are some warning signs that the Medicare Advantage agency you’re thinking about joining is not necessarily going to provide the best outcome for you as an agent?
+DD: What are some warning signs that a Medicare Advantage agency you’re thinking about joining is not necessarily going to provide the best platform for your success?

-Well, not us.
 We don’t do that.
-We’re going to set you up directly with the carrier, you’re going to receive your commissions directly from the carrier.
-So that is, for me, huge.
-I don’t want to be tied.
+Instead. you receive commissions directly from the carrier.
+As an agent, that’s huge for me.
 I want to make sure I get my money.
 I work hard and I want to get it.

 Are Agents Vested?

-DD: Yep, and to clarify, Luis, your saying that the agent should be getting paid direct from the carrier.
-What about vesting?
+DD: What about vesting?
 Are agents 100% vested in this organization as well?

 So every year you’ve got to do your AHIP and your carrier certifications, it’s a must.
 As long as you do that you’re 100% vested, that book of business that you’ve worked hard for is yours to grow.

 You’re only going to lose a client one of two ways.
-They they either die and the plan terminates or another agent comes in and sees the different plan and they flipped them to their book of business.
-Other than that, they’re yours.
+They they either die and the plan terminates.
+Second, another agent comes in replaces your policy.

-DD: So yeah, key thing, guys.
-Those who are thinking about doing this, make sure you’re 100% vested and make sure that you’re paid direct from the carrier.
+DD: Those thinking seriously about selling Medicare Advantage, make sure you’re 100% vested.
+And make sure you’re paid direct from the carrier.